 Reason for the change Additional information Requiring extra time to complete your course If you cannot complete your course in the time normally required, or you are required to repeat part of it at any point, NHS LSF payments may be extended in exceptional circumstances, providing you continue to meet all of the general NHS LSF eligibility criteria.
 Academic failure on its own will not be considered grounds for additional funding.
 Your university will submit a notification to us on your behalf if they are satisfied exceptional circumstances apply, and NHSBSA Student Services retains the final discretion to judge each case on its individual merits.
+Maternity leave If you are eligible for, and in receipt of, NHS LSF when you a start a period of maternity leave, you may be entitled to continue to receive your NHS LSF payments up to a maximum period of 12 months until you return to your course.
+This must be authorised by your university before the maternity leave starts.
+Retrospective applications for maternity absence may not be accepted.
+Please note that the latest that a period of maternity leave can start is the day immediately following the birth of your child.
 You are in receipt of Parental Support but cease to have parental responsibility.
 You would no longer be entitled to Parental Support, so your payments would be stopped from the month in which the change took place.
-You gain parental responsibility for one or more children partway through the academic year If you apply for Parental Support for a child born partway through an academic year, you may be eligible to receive a pro-rata award of the allowance, which will be payable from the month that the change occurred.
+You gain parental responsibility for one or more children partway through the academic year and you are not already in receipt of Parental Support If you apply for Parental Support for a child born partway through an academic year, you may be eligible to receive a pro-rata award of the allowance, which will be payable from the month that the change occurred.
 A change to your personal contact details Please log on to your NHS LSF account and update your details as soon as possible.
 A change to your bank account details Please ensure any bank details you submit are correct or this could result in late or non-payment.
 Changes to bank details are solely the responsibility of the student.
+NHSBSA staff are not able to amend students' bank details.